Maths games for the Easter weekend

 Guess my number

-The questions can be as simple or as complicated as you like, and should perhaps get progressively harder as you go on.
+The questions can be as simple or as complicated as you like to suit your audience.
+You could have rounds where the answers need to be less than 50, between 50 and 100, numbers up to 500 so as not to intimidate anyone and should perhaps get progressively harder as you go on.

 Children love to imitate adults; pretending they are shoppers or a shopkeeper selling things to their customers is popular with younger children and a great way to bring maths into the real world.
 This is a great way for them to practise their maths when paying or giving change for purchased goods.
 If you are feeling especially creative, you could even make price labels for household items and buy and sell things in your house, and even make paper money to exchange, allowing them to count out the change to verify their maths.